 Also, check out the online sites for “Where to Buy Montessori Materials.”
 In the comments on that post, you’ll find lots of recommendations from parents and teachers of companies that offer relatively inexpensive yet good-quality materials.
 You’ll find it much easier to just buy some materials.
 And certain materials I would buy because the wooden Montessori materials are beautiful and difficult to duplicate (such as pink tower, brown stair, and red rods) … unless, of course, you are or have access to a skilled craftsman who would enjoy making them.

 You don’t need to have perfect laminate edges on everything (or anything).
+You don’t even have to laminate everything.

 You don’t need to re-create the wheel.